panlm/panlm.github.io/docs/data-analytics/enable-quicksight-with-identity-center.md

 # Enable Quicksight with Identity Center
 ## Using Microsoft Entra as External IdP
 In BJS region, QS does not support SAML Authentication Method (refer Appendix chapter).
-If you try to integration with existing SSO, for example Microsoft Entra, you need enable Amazon IAM Identity Center (short for AWS-SSO) with SAML support to carry out ([[saml-2.0]])
+If you try to integration with existing SSO, for example Microsoft Entra ID, you need enable Amazon IAM Identity Center (short for AWS-SSO) with SAML support to carry out ([[saml-2.0]])

 ### Walkthrough
 - One Microsoft Entra tenant, at least P1 license  ([link](https://www.microsoft.com/en-us/security/business/microsoft-entra-pricing))